 The Modern Slavery Act 2015 (the “Act”) is a UK law which came into force in 2015.
 The Act requires commercial organisations with an annual turnover of more than £36 million, to publish a slavery and human trafficking statement for each financial year.
-This is Newable’s first Modern Slavery Act Statement and Newable is fully supportive of the Act.
-As required by the Act, now that Newable is likely to exceed the minimum turnover threshold for the first time, this statement sets out the steps taken during the financial year ended 31 March 2019 to combat slavery and human trafficking in our business and supply chains, and the further steps that we will continue to take.
+This is the Newable Group’s Modern Slavery Act Statement and Newable is fully supportive of the Act.
+This statement sets out the steps taken during the financial year ended 31 March 2021 to combat slavery and human trafficking in our business and supply chains, and the further steps that we will continue to take.

-Our commitment to our clients is very clear, we will always treat people in our businesses, partnerships or supply chain fairly.
-Newable expects its employees, suppliers and business partners to act responsibly and to comply with the requirements of this statement.
+Our commitment to our clients is very clear, and we will always treat people in our businesses, partnerships or supply chain fairly.
+Newable expects its employees, business partners and suppliers to act responsibly and to comply with the requirements of this statement.

 Newable’s purpose is to make a sustainable profit from helping other businesses thrive, principally by providing services to UK Small and Medium Sized Enterprises (“SMEs”).

 As a group, Newable’s strategy is to provide money, advice and workspace for clients.
 Newable also aims to make finance fairer, easier and more accessible to businesses.
-The legal entities that undertake lending and mortgage broking activity are authorised and regulated by the Financial Conduct Authority (FCA).
-The alternative funds business is an Appointed Representative of a Fund Manager that is also authorised and regulated by the FCA.
+The legal entities that undertake lending, mortgage and automotive broking and the alternative funds business are authorised and regulated by the Financial Conduct Authority (FCA).

-Newable’s partners or suppliers are predominantly based in the UK.
-Our partners or supply chain includes business partners in the provision of mortgage services, alternative funds, office space, brokers and distributors; and also providers of other services necessary to run our business effectively, such as IT, payroll and facilities.
+Newable’s partners and suppliers are predominantly based in the UK.
+Our partners and supply chain includes business partners in the provision of mortgage and automotive broking services, alternative funds, office space, brokers and distributors; and also providers of other services necessary to run our business effectively, such as IT, payroll and facilities.

 Partners or suppliers will be requested to notify Newable prior to sub-contracting any significant services, and that they will ensure that any sub-contractors also comply with the Act.
 Newable will request the right to audit partners or suppliers where deemed necessary, and to potentially terminate contracts based on any unfavourable results.

-Newable has a whistleblowing policy intended to encourage and enable employees to report suspected wrongdoing and raise serious concerns within the workplace.
+Newable has a separate whistleblowing policy, with a whistleblowing champion which is intended to encourage and enable employees to report suspected wrongdoing and raise serious concerns within the workplace.
 Newable is committed to ensuring that any employee concerns are taken seriously and investigated.

 Further Steps and Employee Training

-Following the publication of Newable’s first Modern Slavery Act Statement, Newable will develop a broader understanding of the areas within our businesses that require further focus to identify potential risks which relate to modern slavery and human trafficking.
-To ensure that there is a high level of staff awareness of issues relating to modern slavery and human trafficking, Newable will require relevant employees to complete modern slavery and human trafficking computer based training.
-The training will raise awareness and understanding of the changing expectations around human rights and modern slavery risks.
+Following the publication of Newable’s Modern Slavery Act Statement, Newable will develop a broader understanding of the areas within our businesses that require further focus to identify potential risks which relate to modern slavery and human trafficking.
+To ensure that there is a high level of staff awareness of issues relating to modern slavery and human trafficking, Newable will require relevant employees to make themselves aware of the changing expectations around human rights and modern slavery risks.

-This statement has been approved by the Board of Directors of Newable on 17 July 2019 who will review and update it as necessary on an annual basis.
+This statement has been approved by the Board of Directors of Newable on 17 July 2019 and this is the annual review.
 This statement will be published on Newable’s website.

 Chris Manson – Chief Executive Officer